It's raining innovative ways that startups and food retailers are keeping buyers and employees safe from COVID-19.

 Users can help by reporting the conditions in the store they are in.

-It is similar to a security camera - it observes customers and sends messages if they are breaking the rules.
-Things like "for your safety, please keep at least one meter social distance".
+It is similar to a security camera - it observes customers and sends messages if they are violating the rules.
+Things like "for your own safety, please keep at least three feet of social distance."
 If you are looking for other comparisons with Big Brother, think about him.

 4. Restaurant booking platforms that extend to in-store purchases